NixOS/nix/src/nix/derivation-show.md

 # Examples

-* Show the [store derivation] that results from evaluating the Hello
+* Show the [derivation] that results from evaluating the Hello
   package:

   ```console